 Before aerating, make sure you remove any obstacles that may be present.
 If you have an in-ground irrigation system, be sure to mark all sprinkler heads as the aerator spoons can severely damage the sprinkler heads.

 You should experiment to determine the best operating speed for your unit and lawn conditions.
 This is usually 2 – 5 miles per hour.
 When turning around, lift the aerator using the 3-point hitch, turn and set up for your next pass, lower the unit and begin aerating again.

-Within 48 hours after you aerate, over seed and fertilize, and water your lawn.
+Within 48 hours after you aerate you should over seed, fertilize, and water your lawn.
 The seed, fertilizer, and water will have the best chance to get down into the holes made by the aerator if applied soon after aeration.
 If you plan on doing this, make sure you use a starter fertilizer that’s appropriate for your grass and growing conditions that does not contain any weed control.
 If the fertilizer contains weed control, your grass seed won’t germinate properly.

-A Frontier broadcast spreader is an excellent tool for spreading both seed and fertilizer, as well as salt or sand in the winter, making it a real 3-season tool.
+A Frontier Broadcast Spreader (US CA) is an excellent tool for spreading both seed and fertilizer, as well as salt or sand in the winter, making it a real 3-season tool.

 And remember, always read the Operator’s Manual before operating any piece of equipment and follow all operating and safety instructions.

 Frontier Core Aerators (US CA)